pchiorean/Indentz/docs/FILES.md

-`HW.jsx`                           |   ⇧F10 | Labels 'HW' selected objects and adds a HW bottom guide on all spreads `LabelPage.jsx`                    |        | Adds a custom label on the current page's slug `LabelPageRatios.jsx`              |        | Adds a label (ratio) on each page's slug `OffsetPath.jsx`                   |        | Use InDesign's text wrap feature to create offset/inset paths `QR.jsx`                           |     F9 | Adds a QR code to the current document or to a separate file `QRBatch.jsx`                      |    ⇧F9 | Adds codes to existing documents or to separate files in batch mode, from a list
+`HW.jsx`                           |   ⇧F10 | Labels 'HW' selected objects and adds a HW bottom guide on all spreads `LabelPage.jsx`                    |        | Adds a custom label on the current page's slug `LabelPageRatios.jsx`              |        | Adds a label (ratio) on each page's slug `OffsetPaths.jsx`                  |        | Use InDesign's text wrap feature to create offset/inset paths `QR.jsx`                           |     F9 | Adds a QR code to the current document or to a separate file `QRBatch.jsx`                      |    ⇧F9 | Adds codes to existing documents or to separate files in batch mode, from a list
 `ShowFonts.jsx`                    |        | Shows all fonts used in the current document